crisbar1692/Assignment2/README.md

 ## **Visualization**
 After getting the descriptors for the best performance with three components, the scatter plot with predicted and measured boiling points will be shown.

+## Other models
+In other models as mentioned in Lie et all [7](https://pubs.acs.org/doi/abs/10.1021/ci970109z), better predictions have been achieved using similar methods of linear regression, with RMS of less than 5K.
+Consequently, the current model can still be improved using better algorithms to find the correct descriptors.

 ## **License**
 The license used is [MIT](https://choosealicense.com/licenses/mit/) it has permissions for commercial use, distribution, modification, and private use.
 There are limitations regarding the liability and warranty.